 Location: 'Ayn Gharandal, Jordan

 ‘Ayn Gharandal has received moderate attention from archaeologists in recent years.
-The site, however, has not been the primary focus of their work, but has rather been included as part of larger regional surveys.
-While these earlier projects produced important results for our broader understanding of the site in its regional context, relatively little new information emerged regarding the site and its history.
+The site, however, has not been the primary focus of their work.
+Rather, it has been included as part of larger regional surveys.
+While these recent projects have produced important results for the site’s regional context, little new information has emerged about the site and its structures.

-Period(s) of Occupation: Roman/Byzantine, Nabataean, Early Islamic
+Period(s) of Occupation: Roman/Byzantine, Nabataean, Middle Islamic

 Room and Board Arrangements

 You will spend much of your time near the city of Aqaba on the coast of the Red Sea, where faculty, staff, and students stay together in a local hostel.
 Food is facilitated onsite by local Aqaba chefs who prepare 4 meals per day that we eat as a group either in the field or in Aqaba.
 Two weekends will be spent outside of Aqaba camping at a Bedouin camp in Wadi Rum and staying at a hotel in Wadi Musa next to the ancient site of Petra.

 Ask yourself, after spending the day in the hot desert sun, who wants to rough it?!?
 The AGAP team is housed in comfortable family-run hostel featuring air-conditioned rooms, a beautiful swimming pool and snorkeling/diving in the Red Sea just steps away.
 Contact director for further information.